Sheco/cdda-itembrowser/readme.md

 ### Features

-- Search for items
+- Search for items and monsters.
-- Show how an item can be crafted
+- Show how an item can be crafted.
 - Show recipes using each item.
 - Automatic item catalogs, clothing, melee, ranged weapons, consumables, books, materials, qualities, flags, skills and gun mods.
 - Monster catalogs.